 Why does that fact matter?
-Because, as I explain more fully on my page Which Laws Apply?, banks are governed by federal law, a fact, which, again unless you practice employment law, also probably means very little to you.
+Because banks are governed by federal law, a fact, which, again unless you practice employment law, also probably means very little to you.

 Which brings me to my point: A federally regulated employer, such as a bank, absolutely requires just cause to terminate the employment of most of its employees.
 As confirmed by the Supreme Court of Canada in Wilson v.
 Atomic Energy of Canada Ltd., 2016 SCC 29 (CanLII), which case I summarized in the post No Cause?
 Then No Dismissal for Non-Unionized Federal Employees – The Supreme Court of Canada Shakes Up Canadian Employment Law, federally regulated employers, such as banks, require just cause to terminate a non-managerial employee employed for more than 12 months, unless the employer is eliminating the position.

 Why Does it Matter that Federally Regulated Employers Require Just Cause to Terminate Employees?

 The relevance of the fact that federally regulated employers require just cause to terminate the employment of employees is this: While it is now settled law that a federally regulated employer cannot terminate the employment of most of its employees absent just cause, it is long-settled law that provincially regulated employers most certainly can terminate an employee’s employment without cause.
 This point was made abundantly clear by Justice Stratas in his reasons for decision on behalf of the Federal Court of Appeal in Wilson v.
 Atomic Energy of Canada Limited, 2015 FCA 17 (CanLII):